bloomberg/chromium.bb/chrome/test/chromedriver/README.txt

 ChromeDriver is an implementation of the WebDriver standard, which allows users to automate testing of their website across browsers.

-See the user site at http://code.google.com/p/chromedriver.
+See the user site at https://sites.google.com/a/chromium.org/chromedriver/

 =====Getting started=====
-Build ChromeDriver by building the 'chromedriver2_server' target.
-This will create an executable binary in the build folder named 'chromedriver2_server[.exe]'.
+Build ChromeDriver by building the 'chromedriver' target.
+This will create an executable binary in the build folder named 'chromedriver[.exe]'.

 Once built, ChromeDriver can be used interactively with python.